Why Resource Allocation Is More Important Than Ever

 Start by refocusing on these three areas of your business:

 Every company has a finite pool of financial resources at its disposal.
-The challenge at hand is to put capital to use as productively as possible in order to generate the highest potential return on investment.
+The challenge is to put capital to use as productively as possible to generate the highest potential return on investment.

 Often CFOs also find a way to set aside a portion of unallocated capital that the company’s most strategic initiatives can access if needed.
 This capital can be released for a variety of reasons; perhaps a project becomes more attractive than initially anticipated and should be expanded in scope.